wangziqi2013/wangziqi2013.github.io/_posts/2020-09-05-an-adaption-cache-compression-scheme.markdown

 any replacement algorithm for fully-associative cache can be employed.
 When evicting an entry from the cache, the LLC controller first fetches the compressed line, decompresses it, and writes it back to the home location.

+We next describe the compression algorithms proposed by the paper.
+The first algorithm is a dictionary-based, adpative algorithm that uses online profiling.
+The compressor and decompressor share a N-entry dictionary structure, which is implemented as a CAM on the compressor side, and a SRAM on the decompressor side.
+The dictionary maps 32-bit symbols to log2(N) bits compressed code words.
+At compression time, each 32-bit word is used as the lookup key to obtain the index of the entry, which is then written to the output stream.
+The compressed